ericleasemorgan/reader-negotiation/cookbook.md

 Filtering JSON Output
 ---------------------

-Each study carrel is described and characterized in a number of ways, as the the following JSON snippet illusdtrates:
+Each study carrel is described and characterized in a number of ways, as the the following JSON snippet illustrates:

-  {
+`  {
     "id": "author-homer-gutenberg",
     "type": "author",
     "title": "Homer",